gregrgay/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

 * Surround each coordinate pair with parentheses.
 * Use a hyphen to separate the coordinate pairs.
 * Surround the set of coordinate pairs with quotation marks (").
+* Include alt text for your image to make the image accessible.
+For more information about alt text, see :ref:`Guidelines for Creating Accessible Content`.

-For example, the following ``rectangle`` attribute creates one rectangle:
+For example, the following ``rectangle`` attribute creates one rectangle from two coordinate pairs:

 ``rectangle="(338,98)-(412,168)"``